rcman/clones/README.md

 <BR>

-# Versions for PICO 2 W are coming.
+# Versions for PICO 2 W have been uploaded.
+More testing will be required.

 <BR>